AuSM Celebrates Interdependence

 This is interdependence.
 The simplest definition of the word is “the fact of depending on each other.”
 It refers to the ways that humans build relationships and communities, contributing in different ways and receiving in different ways.
 It helps us remember that we survive as humans because we are in community.

-As we begin our 50th year of service to the local community, we are pleased to announce our new informational initiative, “AuSM Celebrates Interdependence.”
-To carry out this initiative, AuSM will share new, original resources with information about relationships, families, environment, and community; we will host educational opportunities connected to interdependence; and we’ll seek your questions and concerns to tailor our information to your needs.
+Throughout our 50th year of service, we were thrilled to create the “AuSM Celebrates Interdependence” initiative.
+To carry out this initiative, AuSM shared new, original resources with information about relationships, families, environment, and community; hosted educational opportunities connected to interdependence; and sought your questions and concerns to tailor our information to your needs.

-AuSM Celebrates Interdependence will look at disability from a new viewpoint that will allow us to celebrate neurodiversity and highlight the amazing ways that our autistic community members participate in their communities, families, relationships, workplaces, and other spaces.
+AuSM Celebrates Interdependence looks at disability from a new viewpoint that allows to celebrate neurodiversity and highlight the amazing ways that our autistic community members participate in their communities, families, relationships, workplaces, and other spaces.

 Throughout the year, we’ll be focusing on four areas of interdependence:

 At the end of 2021, we reached out to our community with a survey asking what you wanted to see in the future.
 To see the results of that survey, click here.